-Architectural engineering (AE) is a profession that combines the art and science of design in the creation of buildings.
+Architectural engineering (AE) is a profession that combines the art and science of design with the creation of buildings.
 A detailed understanding of fundamental and applied engineering principles supports the work of the architectural engineer.
-AE differs Why architectural engineering at OSU?
+AE Why architectural engineering at OSU?

 Dedicated faculty, state-of-the-art facilities and a community of like-minded students create a learning environment that is unmatched.
 The AE program provides our graduates with a highly desirable understanding of the overall production of architecture rarely found in other programs.
 AE students graduate with an understanding of the numerous